dnewcome/eu-chat/README.md

 # EarnUp chat example app.

 This app is intended to illustrate current Node/React development practices.
 React components are written using [hooks](https://reactjs.org/docs/hooks-intro.html).
 Contributors submitting PRs using classes will be asked to refactor their code to use hooks.
+Typescript is used to enforce types at build time.
+Eslint is used to enforce common ES6/Typescript coding standards.

 ## Getting started